PHSKC-APDE/rads/wiki/brfss_functions.md

 available for your time period of interest.
 The `list_dataset_columns()` function makes this easy.

+Since the Washington State and King County datasets are distinct, you can specify which one you want with the `kingco` argument.
+When `kingco = TRUE`, you will receive the list of columns in the King County dataset.
+When `kingco = FALSE`, you will receive the list of columns in the Washington State dataset.
+The default is `kingco = TRUE`.

-For example, let’s see what variables are available for 2023:
+For example, let’s see what variables are available for 2023 King County
+data:

 ``` r
 # Check variables for a single year